Adnan-Islam/PWP_Project/meetings.md

 ### Action points

-Considering the feedback, we would be working on these concerns and make the required changes.
+Considering the feedback, we have made the changes in our API description section.</br>
+And for resources, we will modify with the progression of our project.

 ### Comments from staff